 Celebrating the Past, Visualizing the Future

 Perley-Robertson, Panet, Hill & McDougall LLP/s.r.l. opened its doors and commenced providing legal services to its clients officially on January 1st, 1971.
-Though truth to be told, there was a “soft opening” in the late 1970s spearheaded by Tom McDougall – acquiring office space, employees, systems, and equipment as well as clients that allowed the Firm to hit the ground running.
+Though truth to be told, there was a “soft opening” in late 1970 spearheaded by Tom McDougall – acquiring office space, employees, systems, and equipment as well as clients that allowed the Firm to hit the ground running.
 Despite a few bumps along the road, the Firm has never looked back.

 The original offices were in the Plaza Building on Sparks Street in downtown Ottawa, and the Firm has remained a downtown firm throughout its history.
 The four Founders were to a very great extent generalists with preferred areas of practice.
 All clients were welcome – a tradition the Firm continues to this day with few exceptions.
 The first articling student was Paul Kane (now Justice Kane of the Superior Court of Ontario) and early on the group welcomed Trevor Klotz, a patent and trade-mark lawyer, to establish the Firm’s Intellectual Property practice.

 The 1970s brought a move to offices on Bank Street – the then Met Life Building, and still home to the Rideau Club – where the Firm was housed for 20 years.
 The 1970s was a time of Firm growth and expansion which included the transition from a Firm of individual general practices to a departmental structure – the Litigation, Corporate, Real Estate and Intellectual Property departments continue to exist to this day.